 There are many stipulations one could attach to claiming the title of “writer.”
 Finishing a manuscript, perhaps.
 Getting published.
 Both important and exciting milestones.
 But I choose to believe that title belongs to anyone who sits down and writes.
-Religiously.
+Regularly.

 So glad you could join me.